smit14/Reddit-analysis/Code/Readme.md

 The folder contains codes for analysis of graph parameters and loyalty rate.

+# Steps to run this code

-For dataset, download it from here: http://snap.stanford.edu/data/reddit_reply_networks.tar.gz
+1. Download dataset from here: http://snap.stanford.edu/data/reddit_reply_networks.tar.gz

-Additional files to find loyalty rate of communities can be downloaded from following link: https://drive.google.com/open?id=1qViR5lEgmCob9-OLkd2_Q-sFL6zQU7RL
+2. Download additional file to find loyalty rate of communities can be downloaded from following link: https://drive.google.com/open?id=1qViR5lEgmCob9-OLkd2_Q-sFL6zQU7RL

+3. To generate loyalty rate and graph parameters, run the corresponding file as described below.

+4. Run _analysis.py_ to generate graphs and results.

 # Paramters and corresponding files
 * Loyalty rate of a community - _get_loyalty_rate.py_